FlavScents AInsights Entry for Agarwood Oil (Aetoxylon sympetalum) (CAS: 1333524-00-7)

 4. Use in Flavors

-In the flavor industry, agarwood oil is used to impart a unique, exotic note to various products.
-It is commonly found in luxury food items and beverages, where it serves as a background realism enhancer or a modifier.
-Typical use levels in finished products are not well-documented, but industry estimates suggest concentrations in the range of 0.1 to 5 ppm, depending on the desired intensity and application.
-The oil is relatively stable under normal conditions but may degrade under extreme heat or acidic environments.
+In the realm of flavors, agarwood oil is used sparingly due to its intense aroma.
+It is typically found in luxury food products and beverages, where it imparts a unique, exotic note.
+The oil is used in flavor categories such as high-end confectionery, specialty teas, and gourmet sauces.
+Typical use levels in finished products are not well-documented, but industry estimates suggest a range of 0.1 to 5 ppm, depending on the application.
+Agarwood oil is relatively stable under normal conditions but may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature